The Oldest Chinatown in North America

 Personally, I'm a big fan of Chinese food.
 There are three reasons for that: reasonable price, decent quality and no problems with stomach whatsoever.

 Chinese seem to have no clue how to prepare lobsters.
-They cut it in pieces and deep fried in a lousy sauce.
+They cut it into pieces and deep-fried it in a lousy sauce.

 Traditional Chinese lanterns.